 Alter the screen angle to avoid glare and reflections.
 If possible, use a copy holder to keep your input data within your natural field of view.

-The desk should be on level with elbows when the forearms are parallel to the floor.
+The desk should be on a level with elbows when the forearms are parallel to the floor.
 If the desk is too low, raise it with raisers, if too high then use a footrest and raise your seat height accordingly.

 Don’t stare at computer continuously; look at a scenery or painting or wall in between.
 This is to prevent the eye muscles fatigue.

-Best place to use the laptop is a table and chair, not lap.
+The best place to use the laptop is a table and chair, not lap.

 #8 Maintain Good Posture in Day to Day Activities

-Certain good postures should become habits in day to day like.
+Certain good postures should become habits in day to day like –

-Stand upright with head facing forward and back straight.
+Stand upright with the head facing forward and back straight.
 You should balance your weight evenly on both feet while keeping the legs straight.

 Keep your knees and hips level and keep your feet flat on the floor.
-Take assistance of foot stool if it appears difficult.
+Take assistance of footstool if it appears difficult.

 Stand erect with your abdomen and buttocks tucked in.

 These good postures obviate the need for a visit to a pain clinician.
-For people who have already developed chronic pain syndromes, this becomes a way to come out of situation.
+For people who have already developed chronic pain syndromes, this becomes a way to come out of the situation.

 For developing good posture, you need to constantly remind yourself of doing the thing.
 For example, for getting up and moving around every 45 minutes, I have set alarms on my mobile phone which goes off every 45 minutes.